Shoulder Osteoarthritis

 The pain associated with osteoarthritis is not simply just the result of the changes in the joint, in fact, research has shown that pain is influenced by a wide range of factors, including:

-- carrying excessive weight, particularly around the middle.
+- Excess weight, especially around the middle

-- smoking.
+- Smoking

 Ask for an Urgent GP Appointment or Call 111 If: